isohedral/heesch-sat/README.md

 A C++ program to compute Heesch numbers of unmarked polyforms, using a SAT Solver.
 The software is built around a templated system that can enumerate and analyze polyforms in a number of common and unusual grids.
 It can also check if a polyform tiles the plane isohedrally (but it will produce inconclusive results for anisohedral or aperiodic polyforms).

-**The code is experimental and currently undocumented: use or study at your own risk.
+**The code is experimental: use or study at your own risk.
 I will be adding limited user documentation soon.
 I continue to debug, improve, and optimize the code from time to time.
 In the meantime I'm making it publicly available if others want to play with it.**

 # Installation